 The COMESA-CD was officially adopted by COMESA at the Council of Ministers' meeting in April 1996.
-The Secretariat runs training courses for Customs officials in other COMESA countries on how to use the COMESA-CD as part of a programme to harmonize customs and trade statistics systems (including ASYCUDA2).
-Majority of COMESA Member States are using the ASYCUDA System with a few implementing equivalent customs management systems.
-The COMESA Secretariat works closely with the Member States that require assistance in migrating to ASYCUDA World or its equivalent level of advanced customs management system.
-Further, the Secretariat signed a co-delegation agreement with UNCTAD to develop and implement the Customs Automation Regional Support Centre (CARSC) at the Secretariat with the aim of providing sustainable technical and financial support to Member States and standardize and harmonise systems to enhance connectivity and electronic data exchange.
+The Secretariat runs training courses for Customs officials in other COMESA countries on how to use the COMESA-CD as part of a programme to harmonize customs and trade statistics systems (including ASYCUDA).